Hostdon/pleroma/docs/configuration/cheatsheet.md

 * `uploader`: Which one of the [uploaders](#uploaders) to use.
 * `filters`: List of [upload filters](#upload-filters) to use.
-* `link_name`: When enabled Pleroma will add a `name` parameter to the url of the upload, for example `https://instance.tld/media/corndog.png?name=corndog.png`.
+* `link_name`: When enabled Akkoma will add a `name` parameter to the url of the upload, for example `https://instance.tld/media/corndog.png?name=corndog.png`.
 This is needed to provide the correct filename in Content-Disposition headers when using filters like `Pleroma.Upload.Filter.Dedupe`
 * `base_url`: The base URL to access a user-uploaded file.
 Useful when you want to host the media files via another domain or are using a 3rd party S3 provider.
-* `proxy_remote`: If you're using a remote uploader, Pleroma will proxy media requests instead of redirecting to it.
+* `proxy_remote`: If you're using a remote uploader, Akkoma will proxy media requests instead of redirecting to it.
 * `proxy_opts`: Proxy options, see `Pleroma.ReverseProxy` documentation.
 * `filename_display_max_length`: Set max length of a filename to display.
 0 = no limit.
 Default: 30.
 * `default_description`: Sets which default description an image has if none is set explicitly.
 Options: nil (default) - Don't set a default, :filename - use the filename of the file, a string (e.g. "attachment") - Use this string